Orthorexia: When Healthy Eating Becomes An Obsession

 Researchers at York University reviewed a number of studies examining the psychosocial risk factors that make a person vulnerable or more likely to develop orthorexia.

-A-type personalities who set very high standards for themselves are at risk, as are those who suffer from depression, obsessive-compulsive traits, and preoccupation with body image.
+A-type personalities who set very high standards for themselves are at risk, as are those who have depression, obsessive-compulsive traits, and preoccupation with body image.
 People on a strict eating schedule (who spend much time preparing meals) are also at greater risk as well as those with a previous eating disorder.

 Jennifer Mills, a senior author of the study, believes the findings could help healthcare providers, family members, and others recognize that so-called “healthy” and “clean” eating can be unhealthy.